 There are still loads of recipes left that I want to try, and now that the weather is turning colder, I have a feeling this book is going to be seeing a lot of use.

-The publisher, Running Press, has allowed me to share the onion dip recipe with you today, and you can try it for yourself.
+The publisher, Running Press, has allowed me to share the vegan onion dip recipe with you today.
+So you can try it for yourself.
 Get your potato chips ready!